 If you haven’t already automated certificate lifecycle management (CLM) – you’re running out of time

 ACME or the Automated Certificate Management Environment, is a protocol that was designed several years ago to automate certificate lifecycle management.
-It was originally created by the Internet Security Research Group (ISRG) for use by the open-source certificate authority, Let’s Encrypt.
+It was originally created by the Internet Security Research Group (ISRG).

-At the time, it was a necessary innovation owing to the fact Let’s Encrypt SSL/TLS certificates were valid for just 90 days, and would need to be replaced at least four times per year.
-That was different from other commercial CAs who – in abidance with the CA/Browser Forum Baseline Requirements – were issuing certificates with a maximum validity of 13 months (397 days).
+At the time, it was a necessary innovation owing to the fact that one provider of SSL/TLS certificates was valid for just 90 days (about 3 months) and would need to be replaced at least four times per year.
+That was different from other commercial CAs who were issuing certificates in compliance with the CA/Browser Forum.

 Just how regularly is debatable.
-Google’s previous rep on the CA/B Forum – which determines the industry’s regulatory requirements – stated the view that domain validation information should remain reliable for only six weeks.
-Three months is about double that (12 and a half).
+Google’s previous rep on the CA/B Forum stated the view that domain validation information should remain reliable for only six weeks.

-But for now, it’s time to kick off an earnest discussion around certificate lifecycle management in your organization.
-And GlobalSign has a turn-key solution with its ACME.
+But for now, it’s time to kick off an earnest discussion around certificate lifecycle management in your organization and why ACME is a suitable solution.

 Automation Just Went From a Want to a Need

 Managing SSL/TLS Certificates has always been a tedious drag.
 Anything more than just a handful requires deliberate planning, handling multiple validations, getting the certificates issued, getting them on the right servers, installing them, configuring them, making sure you’ve got reminders set for when they’re expiring – it is, in no uncertain terms, a huge pain in the ass.

 And that was just worrying about it once per year.
 Now try multiplying that by four.
 Ouch.
 If your IT team resides on the second floor or higher in your building, you may need to nail shut their windows.